Startup aims to make filtered water an app-driven subscription service in the home – TechCrunch

-With so many scandals around the quality of tap water these days, especially in the US, many people are turning to bottled water to drink.
+With so many scandals around the quality of tap water these days, especially in the U.S., many people are turning to bottled water to drink.
 But this requires single-use plastics that are wreaking havoc on the environment.

 One startup in Europe, Mitte, thinks it has the answer: filtering water direct from the tap.
-It’s raised $10.6 million in a seed round.
+It has raised $10.6 million in a seed round.
 But it hasn’t started manufacturing yet.
-A new US-based startup thinks is has a competitive solution.
+A new U.S.-based startup thinks it has a competitive solution.

 oollee provides people with an unlimited supply of filtered drinking water for a small monthly fee.
-It’s now raised $1 million in pre-seed funding from investors including Mission Gate Inc and Columbus Holdings.
+It’s now raised $1 million in pre-seed funding from investors, including Mission Gate Inc. and Columbus Holdings.

 The idea is that with ordinary filters, people forget to maintain them and the water quality deteriorates.
 With oollee, maintenance and cartridge replacements are included in the monthly fee.
 To subscribe costs $29 per month (so less than $1 a day).